-On the other hand, boneless skinless chicken breasts cook up faster but have no barrier to retain moisture.
-That means they’ll need a little extra help staying moist.
-A light spray or coating of extra virgin olive oil will do just that.
+On the other hand, boneless skinless chicken breasts cook up faster but have no barrier to retain moisture, which is why you need to spray or drizzle them with oil.

 You can serve these flavorful chicken breasts with a healthy side dish like some air-fried veggies for a low-carb dinner that’s packed with flavor.

 How Do I Know When My Chicken Breasts are Cooked?